hillerlab/TOGA/README.md

 7) PI - partially intact: some fraction of CDS is missing, but most likely this is intact.
 8) I - clearly intact.

+### proc_pseudogenes.bed

+Bed-formatted file containing annotation of processed pseudogenes in the query.

+### genes_rejection_reason.tsv

+If TOGA skips any gene, transcript or projection, it writes about that in this file.
+Also this file shows a reason, why this happened.

 ## Inactivating mutations visualization